BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

 ### Chapter 9
 Room.
 Jint, then Laura shows up.
 - This is a good chapter, the dialogue is excellent and it really pulls the reader through the story.
+### Chapter 10
+Maurice.
+Contract.
+- I wanted there to be something in the contract that would create more tension, see my notes above.
+I would have him sign the contract to ramp up the tension.
+### Chapter 11
+Mauri
+- I want